 The dual of a Fréchet space is a Fréchet space iff is a Banach space.

-It is possible to generalize some aspects of calculus to Fréchet spaces, for example the definition of the derivative of a curve is simply the same as in finite dimensions:
+For example the definition of the derivative of a curve is simply the same as in finite dimensions:

 For a continuous path in a Fréchet space we define